PULE WAILELE DOCUMENTARY FILM

 For those viewers who are unfamiliar with Hawaiian words and phrases, I am including a primer that will give you a definition and a sense of the meaning behind what you hear in PULE WAILELE.
 Definitions are drawn from the Hawaiian Dictionary by Mary Kawena Pukui and Samuel H. Ebert.
 I will also give some commentary on various terms from the context of research completed and interviews recorded for this and other films.
 I have chosen to list the definitions in the order that they appear in the film, for easier reference.

 At the beginning of PULE WAILELE you hear opening lines of the KUMULIPO, the epic Hawaiian chant that chronicles the origin of all life forms, including humans, and specifically, the Hawaiian people.
 This brilliant chant which might, in a sense, be equated with the Book of Genesis in the Christian Bible, is also a remarkable creation in that it also takes into account the concept of evolution.
 Some may even interpret the early lines as describing the “Big Bang.”
-This is why I chose to portray these lines in juxtaposition with images of a primordial astral event, as hot gases coalesce to form our sun, eventually generating the worlds of our universe.
-It is not known who actually created the KUMULIPO, but some Hawaiian Kupuna (elders) and scholars will say quietly, that it could find its origins in the deep prehistory of Hawaii, when the MU people lived in the Islands.
-In fact, many say that Mu or Lemuria was an entire continent that was submerged through cataclysmic natural events such as vulcanism and resultant tsunamis, along with subduction and continental shifts.
-Others say that Lemuria was a very ancient culture of Island nations that shared commerce, wisdom and knowledge.
-Still others do not accept that concept.
-Whether Lemuria figures into the picture of ancient history or not, no one can dispute or negate the brilliance of ancient Polynesian navigators, voyagers, and canoe builders who made routine ocean voyages across thousands of miles.
-Botanical evidence in the form of gourds grown in Hawaii tends to substantiate theories that Hawaiians visited the Americas.
+This is why I chose to portray these lines in juxtaposition with images of a primordial astral event, as hot gases coalesced to form our sun, eventually generating our universe and our world.
+It is not known who actually created the KUMULIPO, but some Hawaiian Kupuna (elders) and scholars will say quietly, that it could find its origins in the deep prehistory of Hawaii.
+Some have said that Mu or Lemuria was an entire continent that was submerged through cataclysmic natural events such as vulcanism and resultant tsunamis, along with subduction and continental shifts.
+Others have said that Lemuria was a very ancient culture of Island nations that shared commerce, wisdom and knowledge.
+Still others do not accept that concept due to a lack of scientific evidence confirming its existence in pre history.
+Whether Lemuria figures into the picture of Hawaii's ancient history or not, no one can dispute or negate the brilliance of ancient Polynesian navigators, voyagers, and canoe builders who made routine ocean voyages across thousands of miles.
+Botanical evidence in the form of gourds grown from early times in Hawaii tends to substantiate theories that Hawaiians visited the Americas.
 Also, it is fascinating to ponder the almost universal legend of Noah’s Flood, especially when viewed with mounting scientific evidence for significant upheavals, subductions, and extinctions in our planet’s tumultuous past.
 What might our Earth and oceans have looked like in prehistory?

 Behind the opening shots of the rain forest, you hear the song, “Ka Wailele ‘O Nu’uanu, performed by Makana and written by Jay Kauka.
 Translated from Hawaiian, the song is a haunting tribute to a waterfall in the Ko’olau Mountains, one that flows constantly: